 This year the Avalon Players celebrate 39 years of presenting "Shakespeare under the Stars" with a rollicking production of Shakespeare's "Two Gentlemen of Verona."

 The courtyard fountain at Buena Vista, California's first commercial winery, provides the perfect setting for a typically lively rendition of one of the Bard's works, as presented by artistic director Kate Kennedy.

 Enjoy the performance in patio table seating around the courtyard fountain.
 Seating starts at 6 p.m., with performances at 7 p.m.
 Tickets are available online.

 Buena Vista Winery, 1800 Old Winery Road, Sonoma.

-For all evening performances, it's a good idea to dress in warm layers, as temperatures can drop dramatically after the sun goes down.
-Be sure to check in advance about whether picnics, alcoholic beverages, or lawn chairs are allowed at a specific venue.
+For any evening performances outdoors, it's a good idea to dress in warm layers, as Sonoma County temperatures can drop dramatically after the sun goes down.
+Be sure to check in advance whether picnics, alcoholic beverages, or lawn chairs are allowed at a specific venue.